 4. Focus on things you can control

 Cancer is a scary thing, and it leaves you with little control over a lot of stuff.
+This can include how you’re feeling, what drugs you need to take, glutathione injection side effects, and more.
 With so much beyond your control, you never know when you will get off drugs – if ever.
 But instead of focusing on what you can’t control, look for what you can control, such as eating habits, when you wake up every day, whether to take a stroll.
 Learn to take pleasure in small things in life and be more in control of your choices.
 While coming to terms with the realities of cancer, try not to think much about the statistics.
 An optimistic mindset will allow you to not stress over things well out of your control.
 Furthermore, it will encourage you to offer support to fellow cancer warriors.

 5. Appreciate your loved ones

 Fighting cancer can be both physically and emotionally draining.
 However, having a reliable support system might make it simpler for a person to stay strong and happy during the struggle.
 People frequently seek help from family, friends, experts, and support groups.
 These individuals can boost your spirits and be there for you when you need a shoulder to cry or an ear to listen to when you want to vent.
 You might be amazed at how conversing with others might help you cope better.
 Shower your caregivers with love, and give them your best positive attitude.
 They are also suffering, watching you in pain and anguish while being there for your every appointment, infusion, and most biopsies.
 Try to thank them often for all they are doing for you.

 Make every effort to surround yourself with positive, encouraging individuals who will get you out of the home and distract you from your anxious thoughts.